Tasker H. Bliss: Time in Cuba

 Bliss was ordered to Havana, Cuba on 15 December 1898, as Collector of Customs for the Island of Cuba and the Port of Havana.
 On 13 June 1899 Bliss received an honorable discharge from the U.S. Volunteers and returned to the Regular Army.
-While serving as Chief, Collector of Customs for the Island of Cuba and the Port of Havana he was also the President of the Commission to Revise the Cuban Tariff Treaty in 1901 and was appointed to the Army War College Board as Special Envoy to Cuba to negotiate the treaty ratification in November and December 1902.
+While serving as Chief, Collector of Customs for the Island of Cuba and the Port of Havana he was also the President of the commission to Revise the Cuban Tariff Treaty in 1901 and was appointed to the Army War College Board as Special Envoy to Cuba to negotiate the treaty ratification in November and December 1902.
 The Treaty was ratified and signed on 17 December 1903.

 In 1900, Bliss was elected as a veteran companion of the Pennsylvania Commandery of the Military Order of Foreign Wars.

 Senior command

 Bliss was commissioned as a brigadier general in the Regular Army by an Act of Congress under direction of the U.S. President Theodore Roosevelt.
 On 15 August 1903, Bliss was appointed a member of the General Staff, Chief, 3rd Division and President of the Army War College.
 In September 1904, he participated in the Manassas maneuvers in Virginia.

 On 7 June 1905, Bliss was ordered the Philippine Islands to command the Department of Luzon.
-On 9 January 1906, he was assigned as commander of the Department of Mindanao and appointed governor of the Moro Province.
-While still governor of the Moro Province, Bliss was ordered to command the Philippine Division on 14 December 1908.
+On 9 January 1906, he was assigned as commander of the Department of Mindanao, commanding U.S. troops in the Moro Rebellion.
+On 16 April 1906, Bliss assumed the office of governor for Moro Province after its previous governor, General Leonard Wood was forced to resign due to the controversy surrounding the First Battle of Bud Dajo.
+While still governor of Moro province, Bliss was ordered to command the Philippine Division on 14 December 1908.
 He relinquished all Philippine Islands commands on 6 April 1909, and returned to the U.S. after touring China and Manchuria.

 Bliss was assigned to the general staff and president of the U.S. Army War College, 19 June 1909.
 On 12 August 1910, he was assigned to command the Department of California, in San Francisco, California.
 On 13 August 1911, he was assigned as Commander, Department of the East, Fort Totten, New York, and subsequently assigned to Commander, Department of the South, Fort Sam Houston, San Antonio, Texas on 26 February 1913.